openedx/open-edx-proposals/oeps/oep-0045-arch-ops-and-config.rst

 Abstract
 ========

-Wherever possible, The edX organization will provide and manage Docker images as the medium for packaging operating dependencies of Open edX independently deployable application (IDA) rather than providing Ansible playbooks.
+Wherever possible, the edX organization will provide and manage Docker images as the medium for packaging operating dependencies of an Open edX independently deployable application (IDA) rather than providing Ansible playbooks.

 The configuration for running IDAs in different environments will be done through a config file per unique [application, environment] combination.
 How those files are generated and managed is the responsibility of each operator.